aman-2482/aman-travel-blog/src/content/blog/climate-tech-innovations-2026.md

 3. Validate ROI and operational reliability.
 4. Roll out in phases with staff training.

+## Data practices that prevent failed pilots

+- Define a baseline period with clean data before launch.
+- Track a small set of metrics tied to cost and emissions.
+- Use one owner for data governance and reporting.
+- Publish monthly results to keep stakeholders engaged.

 ## KPI dashboard to track

 1. Energy use intensity before and after rollout.